John I Albert: Personal life and assessment

 Unlike Alexander, John was not easily swayed and held firm views on the matters of state.
 19th-century historians called him a "valiant soldier, but no commander".
-Józef Ignacy Kraszewski emphasized the king's interest in militarism and absolutism, which stemmed from his education supervised by radical Callimachus.
+Józef Ignacy Kraszewski emphasized the king's interest in militarism and absolutism, which stemmed from his education supervised by the radical Callimachus.
 To win support for the Moldavian Campaign, John was compelled to appease the nobility.
 In 1496, the townspeople were forbidden to own land, and the freedom of movement for peasants was abolished.
 The nobles would profit from the non-migrating peasants tied to the land and serfdom-based manorial estates called folwarks.
 This greatly hindered the development of Polish towns and cities in comparison with their Western European counterparts, and resulted in low urbanisation rates across the country.

 John never married and remained a lifelong bachelor.
 It is uncertain whether he fathered any illegitimate children; it is evident that the king was a libertine who led a promiscuous life.
 Even during his lifetime, John was known to be a notorious womaniser and a dissolute.
 Maciej Miechowita writes that he "indulged in [sexual] pleasures and desires like a warrior", and Marcin Kromer noted his "insistence on carnal and affectionless love".
 Kromer did point out his ambition, occasional wit, and intelligence.
 He was known to be shrewd and gifted in languages, which assisted him in diplomacy.
 Privately, he enjoyed banqueting, hunting, and frequent drinking, which encouraged chroniclers to brand him as a drunkard.
 Accounts of John strolling intoxicated in the alleyways of Kraków; and engaging in public brawls cannot be substantially justified due to the lack of evidence.

 During their encounter, Miechowita described John as "tall, brown-eyed, with reddish skin on the face […] he was quick in movement and girded with a smallsword".

 John's unconventionally large court was the biggest of any Polish monarch: it numbered around 1,600 knights and courtiers.